rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 More about this below, but first my list of recommended React starter projects ...

-**Disclaimer:** I am a fan of React/Next, its team and community.
-Otherwise I wouldn't be in this space for many years now.
-Most of the time though, I am not good at being publicly critical.
-So by writing this article, I hope I don't tip on anyone's toes.
-Rather I want to offer the opinion of someone who has been working as educating, consulting, and freelancing React developer for many years.

-**Disclaimer:** From an individual developer's perspective, I am all-in with the framework/SSR agenda which the React team pushes here.
+**Disclaimer:** From an individual developer's perspective, I am all-in with the framework/SSR agenda which the React team pushes in their new documentation.
 However, I feel like this recent announcement puts React beginners (from my educational perspective) and companies who want to adopt React (from my freelance perspective) in a bad position.
 Hence I want to give them more diverse options as escape hatch here.

 # React with Vite